Ultraverse: A System-Centric Framework for Efficient What-If Analysis for Database-Intensive Web Applications: Retroactive Database System

-\begin{enumerate} \item \textbf{Rollback Phase}: Rollback each table whose column(s) appears in some read or write set in the query dependency graph.
-Copy {those tables} into a temporary database. \item \textbf{Replay Phase}: Add, remove, or change the retroactive target query as requested by the user.
-Then, replay (from the temporary database) all the queries {dependent on the target query}, as much in parallel as possible without harming the correctness of the final database state (i.e., guaranteeing strongly serialized commits). \item \textbf{Database Update}: Lock the original database and reflect the changes of \textit{mutated} tables (defined later) from the temporary database to the original database.
-After done, unlock the original database and delete the temporary database. \end{enumerate}
+\begin{enumerate} \item \textbf{Rollback Phase}: This step rolls back each table that appears in any read or write set of the query dependency graph drawn for the target query, and then copies these tables into a temporary database. \looseness=-1 \item \textbf{Replay Phase}: At this stage, the target query gets either added, removed, or modified as per the user's request.
+All the queries dependent on the target query are then replayed (within the temporary database) in parallel as much as possible, while ensuring the correctness of the final database state (i.e., ensuring strongly serialized commits). \looseness=-1 \item \textbf{Database Update}: The original database gets locked, and the changes from the temporary database are reflected on the \textit{mutated} tables (to be explained) in the original database.
+Upon completion, the original database gets unlocked, and the temporary database gets deleted. \looseness=-1 \end{enumerate}

-During the above process, each table in the original database is classified as one of the following three: 1) a \textit{mutated} table if its column(s) is in the write set of at least one dependent query; 2) a \textit{consulted} table if none of its columns is in the write set of any dependent queries, but its column(s) is in the read set of at least one dependent query; 3) an \textit{irrelevant} table if the table is neither mutated nor consulted.
-In step 1's rollback phase, \ultraverse rollbacks mutated and consulted tables as well as their any logical \texttt{INDEX}es to each of their first-accessed commit time after the retroactive operation's target time, by leveraging system versioning of temporal databases~\cite{system-versioning}.
-The reason \ultraverse needs to rollback consulted tables is that their former states are needed while replaying the dependent queries that update mutated table(s).
-Affected by this, other non-dependent queries that have those consulted tables in their write set will also be replayed during the replay phase.
-During replay, the intermediate values of a consulted table will be read by replayed queries; at the end of replay, consulted tables will have the same state as before the rollback.
+During the above process, every table in the original database is categorized as either a mutated, consulted, or irrelevant table.
+A table is considered \textit{mutated} if the table is included in the write set of at least one query dependent on the target query. \textit{Consulted} tables appear in the read set of dependent queries but not in the write set.
+Irrelevant tables are neither \textit{mutated} nor \textit{consulted} ones. \looseness=-1

+During the rollback phase, \ultraverse uses either system versioning of temporal databases~\cite{system-versioning} or check-pointed backup databases to rollback \textit{mutated} and \textit{consulted} tables, as well as any logical \texttt{INDEX}es to their state at the first-accessed commit time after the retroactive operation's target time. \textit{Consulted} tables should be also rolled back because their former states are needed for access while replaying the dependent queries that update \textit{mutated} table(s).
+Affected by this, other non-dependent queries that have those \textit{consulted} tables in their write set will also be replayed during the replay phase.
+During replay, the intermediate values of a \textit{consulted} table will be read by replayed queries; at the end of replay, \textit{consulted} tables will have the same state as before the rollback. \looseness=-1